onetonfoot/Bonsai.jl/README.md

 # Docker

-Yet todo but will probably add a CLI using [Comonicon](https://github.com/Roger-luo/Comonicon.jl), that can take a Julia project and generate a Dockerfile.
+Yet todo but will probably add a CLI using [Comonicon](https://github.com/Roger-luo/Comonicon.jl), that can take a Julia project and generate a Dockerfile with [SimpleContainerGenerator](https://github.com/bcbi/SimpleContainerGenerator.jl).

 # Examples